-Ratification of appointment of independent auditors; General updating/corrective amendments to charter; Increase in common share authorization for a stock split or share dividend; Stock option plans that are incentive based and not excessive; and Regular, uncontested elections of directors and payment of fees (unless such fees exceed market standards). on a capplica outine matters may involve a variety of issues.
-Therefore, AXS will typically cast Votes on non-routine matters case-by-case basis, in each case casting Votes in a manner that AXS believes is in the best interests of the able client based on the considerations described above.
-The following will typically be considered "non-routine" is requiring case-by-case analysis: Directors' liability and indemnity proposals; Executive compensation plans; Contested elections of directors; Mergers, acquisitions, and other restructurings submitted to a shareholder vote; Anti-takeover and related provisions. will generally Vote against proposals to classify a board, absent special circumstances indicating that older interests would be better served by this structure.
-2. Shareholder Proposals shareh eral, AXS casts Votes in accordance with the recommendation of the company's board of directors on all older proposals.
-However, AXS will support shareholder proposals that it believes are in the best interests Fund based on the considerations described above.
-In addition: Genera ally, shareholder proposals related to the following items are supported: Confidential voting; Declassifying a board, absent special circumstances indicating that shareholder interests would be better served by a classified board structure; Requiring director nominees to receive support from holders of a majority of votes cast or a majority of shares outstanding in order to be (re)elected.
-Bylaw and charter amendments only with shareholder approval; Eliminating supermajority vote requirements in the company's bylaws and charter documents; and Requiring a majority of independent directors on a board.
-Genera ally, shareholder proposals related to the following items are not supported: Limitations on the tenure of directors; Cumulative voting; Restrictions related to social, political, or special interest issues that impact the ability of the company to do business or be competitive and that have a significant financial or vested interest impact; and Reports that are costly to provide or expenditures that are of a non-business in nature or would provide no pertinent information from a shareholder perspective.
+- Ratification of appointment of independent auditors; - General updating/corrective amendments to charter;

+- Increase in common share authorization for a stock split or share dividend; - Stock option plans that are incentive based and not excessive; and - Regular, uncontested elections of directors and payment of fees (unless such fees exceed market standards).

+Non-routine matters may involve a variety of issues.
+Therefore, AXS will typically cast Votes on non-routine matters on a case-by-case basis, in each case casting Votes in a manner that AXS believes is in the best interests of the applicable client based on the considerations described above.
+The following will typically be considered "non-routine" matters requiring case-by-case analysis:

+- Directors' liability and indemnity proposals;

+- Executive compensation plans;

+- Contested elections of directors;

+- Mergers, acquisitions, and other restructurings submitted to a shareholder vote;

+- Anti-takeover and related provisions.

+AXS will generally Vote against proposals to classify a board, absent special circumstances indicating that shareholder interests would be better served by this structure.

+2. Shareholder Proposals

+In general, AXS casts Votes in accordance with the recommendation of the company's board of directors on all shareholder proposals.
+However, AXS will support shareholder proposals that it believes are in the best interests of the Fund based on the considerations described above.
+In addition:

+Generally, shareholder proposals related to the following items are supported:

+- Confidential voting; - Declassifying a board, absent special circumstances indicating that shareholder interests would be better served by a classified board structure; - Requiring director nominees to receive support from holders of a majority of votes cast or a majority of shares outstanding in order to be (re)elected. - Bylaw and charter amendments only with shareholder approval; - Eliminating supermajority vote requirements in the company's bylaws and charter documents; and - Requiring a majority of independent directors on a board.

+Generally, shareholder proposals related to the following items are not supported:

+- Limitations on the tenure of directors; - Cumulative voting;

+- Restrictions related to social, political, or special interest issues that impact the ability of the company to do business or be competitive and that have a significant financial or vested interest impact; and - Reports that are costly to provide or expenditures that are of a non-business in nature or would provide no pertinent information from a shareholder perspective.